Wessex Lane Halls: South Stoneham House

 In 1964, a concrete tower extension was added to the hall, incorporating a bar and dining hall area, both now out of use.
 The extension was designed as a stop-gap measure until the full development of the Montefiore and Glen Eyre sites could be pushed through, with an anticipated lifespan of just 15 years.
-Over four decades on, the tower was only finally removed from the University's housing stock in 2012.
+Over four decades on, the tower was only finally removed from the university's housing stock in 2012.
 South Stoneham has 180 rooms over its 17 floors (16 of which are residential), although it is all closed to the public.
 For the majority of Stoneham's existence as a residence, students were fully catered for in the building's own canteen and dining hall.
 In latter years, as the building's use was wound down, residents were part-catered for and ate in Connaught's Galley Restaurant.
 Residents shared small kitchen and bathroom facilities.
 Much controversy had surrounded the continuous use of South Stoneham Tower and in 1997 a large wooden collar was added to the base of the tower to prevent crumbling concrete falling onto staff and students below.
 As the tower was originally built using asbestos, its decommission and deconstruction has provided a technical stumbling block to redevelopment of the South Stoneham site.
-Physical disassembly would be hugely expensive, while explosives cannot be used due to the proximity of private houses and the Grade II listed South Stoneham House.Stoneham Tower was deemed unsafe in 2012 and has not been used for accommodation since.
+Physical disassembly would be hugely expensive, while explosives cannot be used due to the proximity of private houses and the Grade II listed South Stoneham House.
+Stoneham Tower was deemed unsafe in 2012, and remained unused for accommodation until its demolition.

-The University held public exhibitions in June 2018 and released a strategic document detailing the future plans for the Wessex Lane site.
+The university held public exhibitions in June 2018 and released a strategic document detailing the future plans for the Wessex Lane site.
 This will involve refurbishing and repurposing South Stoneham House, including replacement student accommodation keeping within the distinctive setting of the site.
-The demolition of Stoneham Tower is a priority.
+South Stoneham Tower was finally demolished in early 2022.